AleMorales9011/ForgeWare/005- CONTEINERIZATION/KUBERNETES-APP-DEPLOYMENT/README.md

         - containerPort: 80
 ```
 ### Load Balancer Service
-The configuration below defines a php-Service.
+The configuration below defines a ```php-Service```.
 This configuration creates a ```LoadBalancer``` service for your PHP application.
-Kubernetes will work with your cloud provider to set up an external load balancer that will distribute traffic across multiple pods running the PHP application.
+Kubernetes will work with your cloud provider to set up an **external load balancer** that will distribute traffic across multiple pods running the PHP application.
 The external IP address for accessing the service will be dynamically assigned by the cloud provider and can be retrieved later using ```kubectl get service php```.

 ```ruby
 apiVersion: v1